For the purposes of these Terms and Conditions, the following definitions shall apply:

 PLEASE NOTE Items offered as a “sale item” can only be returned for a credit note to be used against a further purchase, payments will not be refunded.

 Translife Limited is committed to protecting the privacy and security of your personal data.
-This Privacy Notice describes how we collect, use and look after your personal data when you visit our website (regardless of where you visit it from), including when you purchase a product or services or sign up for our newsletter.
+This Privacy Notice describes how we collect, use and look after your personal data when you visit our website (regardless of where you visit it from), including when you purchase a product or service or sign up for our newsletter.
 It also tells you about your rights and how the law protects you.

 1. Important information